Null-homologous exotic surfaces in 4-manifolds: introduction

-The first examples of exotic embeddings come from Fintushel and Stern's ``rim surgery'' technique \cite{FSsurf}.
+The first examples of orientable exotic embeddings come from Fintushel and Stern's ``rim surgery'' technique \cite{FSsurf}.
 Their surfaces all have simply connected complement.
 A variation on rim surgery was given by Kim, and Kim-Ruberman which works in the case that the complement has non-trivial fundamental group (\cite{Kim, RK, RK2}).
 Tom Mark has used Heegaard-Floer homology to show that these constructions are also effective for constructing exotic embeddings of surfaces with negative self intersection (\cite{T}).
 On the other hand, all of these constructions involve surfaces whose complement has finite first homology, and moreover all of these constructions essentially begin with symplectically embedded surfaces in a symplectic 4-manifold.
 Such surfaces can never be null-homologous.
-The significance of our examples is that they are null-homologous.
+The significance of our examples is that they are null-homologous and moreover topologically trivial.

-It is not difficult to satisfy the hypotheses of the theorem.
+One of the features of this theorem is that there are numerous tractable examples where the theorem can be applied.
 For example, any elliptic surface contains such a torus and has non-trivial Seiberg-Witten invariant by virtue of being a symplectic manifold.

 The strategy of proof is as follows: The knot surgery construction of Fintushel and Stern produces an infinite family of exotic smooth structures on a 4-manifold through a series of log-transforms on null-homologous tori.
 These are the tori we will focus on.
-We will define a gauge theoretic invariant to distinguish the tori smoothly.
+Using Seiberg-Witten theory, we will define a gauge theoretic invariant of null-homologous tori to distinguish the tori smoothly.
 Finally, we will show that all such tori are topologically isotopic by a theorem of the second author: